NOTE: We recommend permanently finishing/sealing the top of your butcher block, rather than regularly conditioning it.

-This will give you the option to use it as a cutting surface or to finish/seal it with an oil-based product to get a strong, durable finish that will last for years.
+This will give you the option to use your butcher block as a cutting surface or to finish/seal it with an oil-based product to get a strong, durable finish that will last for years.

 The instructions for care differ depending on whether you are using your butcher block top as a cutting surface or not, so you’ll want to keep this in mind before you proceed to ensure the best outcome.
 This helpful page will teach you:

-Waterlox is an extremely water-resistant sealer/finish that produces excellent results while being very easy to work with.
+Need to condition your butcher block?
+Waterlox® is an extremely water-resistant sealer/finish that produces excellent results while being very easy to work with.
 This is a great product if your butcher block top is near a sink or any water source.
 Be sure to apply on the bottom side as well.

 Other finishes can do the job well enough, but be sure you that you choose only an oil-based product to avoid problems with the food-safe mineral oil with which your butcher block has already been treated.

+For cutting surfaces, be sure to use a high-quality bee’s wax or a food-safe butcher block oil.
+This must be done regularly to keep your top from drying out and cracking on the ends.
 Treat the bottom and ends of the butcher block as well.
-Some customers seal just the bottom with Waterlox, and then apply butcher block oil on the top to make it easier to keep sealed.
+Some customers seal just the bottom with Waterlox®, and then apply butcher block oil on the top to make it easier to keep sealed.